alexdalat/karuta-auto/README.md

 # karuta-auto
 Automation for the popular discord bot game Karuta.

-It uses OCR to capture card details, recieves their details, and makes the best choice on which card to grab.
+It uses OCR to capture card details, retrieves their info from the bot, and makes the best choice on which card to grab.

 This project got me hundreds of high wishlist cards (with low quickness and tougnness, granted) throughout quarantine.
 Intended to be used in a private server.